owncloud-archive/documentation/admin_manual/enterprise/external_storage/sharepoint-integration_configuration.rst

 Enabling Users
 --------------

-You may allow your users to create their own Sharepoint mounts on their Personal pages, and allow sharing on these mounts.
+You may allow your users to create their own SharePoint mounts on their Personal pages, and allow sharing on these mounts.

 .. figure:: images/sharepoint-4.png
-   :alt: Allow user Sharepoint mounts.
+   :alt: Allow user SharePoint mounts.

 Note
 ----